TomanDesign/php-inpost-shipment/README.md

    php create_shipment.php
    ```
 3. The script will create a shipment, order a courier, and save API responses to `log.txt`.
+4. Labels will be generated in `tmp` folder

 ## License
 MIT License